htdbui/SQL4DS/Chapter4_s1.md

     ELSE 'leave umbrella at home'
 END
 ```

-- The WHEN conditions are evaluated from top to bottom.
-The ELSE part is optional, and if not included, the result will be NULL if no conditions evaluate to TRUE.
-To illustrate, consider this query:
+- The `WHEN` conditions are evaluated from top to bottom.
+  - The `ELSE` part is optional.
+  - If not included, the result will be `NULL` if no conditions evaluate to `TRUE`.
+- To illustrate, consider this query:

 ```sql
 SELECT
     CASE